Top 8 Skills for Project Management Jobs

 Looking for a routine and predictable 8 – 5 job where you clock in the morning, take an hour for lunch, and then punch out at 5 on the dot?
 Then you’re looking in the wrong place.

 There goes your calm, peaceful day.
-You never know what to expect and if you’re going to be skilled in your project management jobs you need to roll with this ambiguity.
+You never know what to expect and if you’re going to be considered skilled you need to roll with this ambiguity.

 3. You are Calm Under Fire